spyoff/ctf-writeup/sharifctf-2016/misc-100-camera-model/README.md

 %s*jp
 ```

 It might possible to reverse and extract the jpeg images, but i'm too lazy for that.
-Googling for dumping memory for a process:
+Googling for dumping memory of a process:

 http://serverfault.com/questions/173999/dump-a-linux-processs-memory-to-file